dungphan101/create-plan-from-release-action/README.md

 # About

-Github action to create a release on Bytebase.
+Github action to create release from plan on Bytebase.

 ## Example